What can I take through security?

 Remember, non-prescription medicines for children and adults can be purchased after you’ve gone through security.

 Cigarettes and other tobacco products are all allowed in hand baggage.
 Please note matches and lighters are not allowed in hand or checked in baggage.
 You may take a single butane lighter or a box of safety matches on board the aircraft but only if carried on your person.
 Zippo lighters are also allowed as your one lighter.

-Smoking is not permitted inside the terminal building.
+Smoking of cigarettes and e-cigarettes is not permitted inside the terminal building.

 Ballpoint pens, rollerball pens, gel pens and pencils are allowed, as are fountain pens with a single open cartridge in use, but any refills cannot exceed 100ml.